Sarah Essam: International career

 Essam played with the Egypt U-17 national team in 2016 World Cup qualifiers.
 At age 16, she was called up to the national team in 2016 to participate in 2016 Women's Africa Cup of Nations qualifiers, before being dropped for the tournament itself.

 Essam featured in Egypt's third-place finish at the 2021 Arab Women's Cup, scoring one goal in Egypt's 2-5 semifinal defeat to Jordan.

 She was called up for 2024 Women's Africa Cup of Nations qualification in September 2023.
 She scored in both legs of Egypt's 8-0 aggregate victory over South Sudan.

 Personal life

-Essam's brother is a former goalkeeper for Al Mokawloon.
+Essam's brother Mostafa is a former goalkeeper for Al Mokawloon.

-Essam has worked with fashion designer Deana Shaaban, helping to showcase Shaaban's womenswear collection.
-She counts Mo Salah as one of her role models.
+Essam’s elder sister Salma is founder of fashion brand called setta.6 Setta While her other sister Sophie is an engineering graduate.

 In 2018, Essam was received the Arab Woman of the Year: Achievement in Sport award by the Arab Federation in London.

 She served as part of the BBC's commentating team for the 2017 CAF Award ceremony, the 2019 Women's World Cup and the 2019 Africa Cup of Nations.

 Essam was an ambassador for the 2022 World Cup, working alongside David Beckham.

 Essam also signed with Adidas, making her the first Egyptian footballer the sporting giant has signed.